ourstudio-se/puan-python/docs/source/reference/puan.logic.plog.rst

 Summary
 --------

 Propositional Logic (plog) system is an abstract data type defining logical relationships between variables in a combinatorial optimization manner.

 Data types
 ----------
+   :class:`puan.logic.plog.Proposition` : A Proposition is an abstract class and an extension of the puan.variable class with the intention of being the atomic version of a compound proposition.
+When evaluated, the Proposition will take on a value and is later at some point evaluated to either true or false.

    :class:`puan.logic.plog.AtLeast` : AtLeast is a compound proposition which takes propositions and represents a lower bound on the result of those propositions.
 For example, select at least one of x, y and z would be defined as AtLeast("x","y","z", value=1) and represented as x+y+z >= 1.

    :class:`puan.logic.plog.AtMost` : AtMost is a compound proposition which takes propositions and represents a lower bound on the result of those propositions.
 For example, select at least one of x, y and z would be defined as AtMost("x","y","z", value=2) and represented as -x-y-z >= -2.